 Trying to make it as a full-time musician

-I’m currently taking an extended break from web development work to focus on music, and whilst I’m enjoying it immensely, there’s a good chance it won’t be sustainable.
-But I have some savings set aside for this purpose and can return to regular work next year.
+I’ve recently decided to focus my efforts full-time on making music, and whilst I’m enjoying it immensely, there’s a good chance it won’t be sustainable.
+But I have some savings set aside for this purpose and if things don’t work out I’ll have to take on other work next year.
 However there is always the question of whether I could ever follow my passion and be a full-time musician with some support from streaming revenues.

 So I wondered, what it would be like to view the costs of living in terms of how many streams I need to cover the costs.
 Walking into a shop, picking up a litre of milk, and the attendant saying “That’ll be 311 streams please”.
 Stopping into a cafe for a coffee, “Here’s 1,015 streams thanks”